Skip to main content

 On one snap after another, Wentz first was nearly intercepted; then, he received some favor with a defensive holding call and offsides penalty on consecutive downs; he hooked up with Zavier Scott, who caught Wentz's first touchdown of the afternoon (and first of his career), for 9; and then attempted to get rid of the ball on a near sack but didn't chuck it far enough, evoking a flag for intentional grounding.

-That mishap resulted in a 10-second runoff and really stressed the need for some Irish luck – to no avail.
+That mishap resulted in a 10-second runoff and really stressed the need for some Irish luck.

 On second-and-26 at Minnesota's 23, Wentz found T.J.
 Hockenson for a pickup of 14.
 A spike on the next play set up a fourth-and-12, and an outside opportunity to put the yellow-and-black-heavy crowd on edge.
 The Vikings were penalized for a delay of game, though, and Wentz's final pass landed incomplete.

-Wentz added about struggling without a play clock in that direction, "That was weird.
+Wentz added about wrestling without a play clock in that direction, "That was weird.
 I'm not going to lie.
 It was weird looking behind me, looking over my shoulder on the side.
 I thought we handled it OK.
 Obviously, it got us at a very bad time in the game, unfortunately.
-But yeah, that was a little different."
+But, yeah – that was a little different."

-After beginning the game with a career-best 11 straight completions, Wentz finished 30-for-46 passing with 350 yards, two touchdowns and two picks in his second start for the Purple and 100th career game.
+After beginning the day with a career-best 11 straight completions, Wentz finished 30-for-46 passing with 350 yards, two touchdowns and two picks in his second start for the Purple and 100th career game.

 Importantly, Minnesota's offense can't be knocked for caving because it never threw up its arms in overtly grim circumstances, such as a 24-6 deficit in the fourth quarter and in-game losses of right tackle Brian O'Neill, who suffered a knee injury on Will Reichard's first field goal, which put the club ahead 3-0, and center Ryan Kelly, who departed in concussion protocol in his return from sustaining one in Week 2.

-The offensive operation, however, didn't meet the Vikings standard.
+The offensive operation, however, didn't meet the Vikings standard – it was too sloppy.

 "We ended up throwing the ball quite a bit, so that's always tough on the line and everything, and there's definitely times I could have gotten rid of the ball quicker and gone through my progressions faster," Wentz said, crediting Pittsburgh.
 "They play hard.
 They play physical.
 They made it tough on us."